48th Engineering Brigade

-The 48th Engineering Brigade (MUNA2738, post:B1527) is a brigade level unit of the Ukrainian Support Forces, which was established in 2015 in Kamianets-Podilskyi on the basis of the 11th Engineering Battalion, which was engaged in combat during the War in Donbass.
+The 48th Engineering Brigade Kamianets-Podilskyi (MUNA2738, post:B1527) is a brigade level unit of the Ukrainian Support Forces, which was established in 2015 in Kamianets-Podilskyi on the basis of the 11th Engineering Battalion, which was engaged in combat during the War in Donbass.
 The brigade comprises several engineering battalions, including the 308th, 309th, 310th, 311th and 321st battalions, and was the only engineering brigade of the Ukrainian Support Forces for some time.

 History

 The 11th Engineering Battalion was established on 3 September 2012 on the basis of the Faculty of Military Training of the I. Ohienko Kyiv National University.